What is the OSAP-DANB-DALE Foundation Collaboration?

-The OSAP-DALE Foundation eHandbook will be available in the spring of 2019.
-You will only be eligible to purchase this eHandbook after you have completed steps one and two of the educational program.
-Those who have completed steps one and two will be notified when the OSAP-DALE Foundation eHandbook is available.
+The OSAP-DALE Foundation eHandbook was launched in May 2019.
+You will only be eligible to purchase this eHandbook after you have completed steps 1 and 2.
+Those who have completed steps 1 and 2 will be notified by email with instructions.

 Where can I buy the OSAP-DALE Foundation eHandbook Assessment?